Senior Center & Senior Services

 MESSAGE FROM THE BUILDING INSPECTOR

-If you are in the process of, or planning to hire a contractor to do work inside and/or outside your home, and you reside in the City of Tonawanda, call Kevin Rank, the City's Building Inspector, at 695-1806.
+If you are in the process of, or planning to hire a contractor to do work inside and/or outside your home, and you reside in the City of Tonawanda, call Erik Lindhurst the City's Building Inspector, at 695-1806.
 He can let you know whether the contractor has a current City of Tonawanda license and whether any complaints have been filed.
-Mr. Rank recommends that you get three estimates before you decide.
+Mr. Lindhurst recommends that you get three estimates before you decide.
 DO NOT BE PRESSURED.
 Take the time to check out the contractor.

-We are collecting old eye glasses and hearing aids for the Lions Club.
+We are collecting your unwanted eye glasses and hearing aids for the Lions Club.
 Please drop them off at the Center at any time.

 SENIOR AND ENHANCED STAR EXEMPTIONS

 are accepted only between November 1st and March 1st every calendar year.
+The 2016 Exemption filing date is closed.
 Check the Assessors Home Page for more information.

 Everybody Has Needs – Do the Right People Know What Yours Are